Moving to San Fernando, Trinidad & Tobago

 If you have not spent a lot of time in San Fernando, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in San Fernando depends on several factors.
 If you plan to stay in the area for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could potentially provide a return on investment if property values increase.
 However, buying a home also comes with additional costs such as maintenance, repairs, and property taxes.
 It also requires a significant upfront investment for the down payment and closing costs.
 On the other hand, renting a home provides more flexibility.
 If you're not sure where you want to settle down or if you anticipate moving in the near future, renting might be a better option.
 Renting also allows you to avoid the costs and responsibilities of home ownership.
 However, when you rent, your monthly payments do not contribute to building equity and you may face annual rent increases.
 In the end, the decision to buy or rent a home in San Fernando, Trinidad & Tobago should be based on your financial situation, long-term plans, and personal preferences.
-It's recommended to consult with a financial advisor or real estate professional to help make the best decision for your circumstances," commented one expat who made the move to San Fernando.
+It's recommended to consult with a financial advisor or real estate professional to help make the best decision for your circumstances," remarked one expat who made the move to San Fernando.

 What cultural faux pas should I try to avoid making in San Fernando?